EARLY CHURCH, 9:30 am

 We gather on Wednesdays at 12:15 pm in the church for our weekly Bible Study, a 45-minute exploration of a selected passage of the scripture.
 All who can are welcome and encouraged to join us.

-The Book of Books Book Club will meet Thursday, October 4, 2018, from 7:00 to 8:30 pm and the first Thursday of each month thereafter.
+The Book of Books Book Club meets from 7:00 to 8:30 pm on the first Thursday of each month.
 The idea is to read the entire Old Testament/Hebrew Bible between October and May, 2019.
 Those who join the group can read it in its entirety, read the essential stories chosen from each month’s reading, or read just the few stories or passages that we’ll discuss at the monthly meeting.
 A schedule of readings is available here.

 Adult Education Opportunity for Adults during Sunday School

-On Sept.
-30, Oct.
-28, Nov.
-25 and Dec.
-23 at 10:15-11:00 am, while children attend Sunday School, adults are invited to an in-depth exploration of the season’s Gospel readings and themes with the Rev. Craig Townsend and seminarian Chris Lee.
+On selected Sundays, at 10:15-11:00 am, while children attend Sunday School, adults are invited to an in-depth exploration of the season’s Gospel readings and themes with the Rev. Craig Townsend and seminarian Chris Lee.